Pierre Billotte: 16 May 1940

 Billotte is known for his extraordinary actions as a French Tank Commander on 16 May 1940 during the battle at the French village of Stonne.
 Billotte served in the 1st Compagnie of the 41st Tank Battalion, equipped with the Char B1 heavy tank.
 Then-Captain Billotte, commanding a Char B1 Bis tank nicknamed "Eure", was instrumental in retaking the village of Stonne, defended by elements of the German 8th Panzer Regiment.
-The village had already been the scene of fierce fighting before Billotte's action, having changed hands numerous times and lying on a strategic location on the road to Sedan.
+The village had already been the scene of fierce fighting before Billotte's action.
+It lay on a strategic location on the road to Sedan and had changed hands numerous times.
 On 16 May, while under heavy fire from German tanks, Billotte and his B1 Bis managed to break through the German defences and to destroy two German Panzer IV tanks, eleven Panzer III tanks and two enemy guns.
 Billotte's Char B1-Bis tank received 140 hits from enemy tanks and guns, but none were able to penetrate the tank's heavy armour.